We explain the rules and regulations regarding sending-offs in this piece.

 What Happens If A Player Is Sent-Off In The World Cup?

-The 2019 Rugby World Cup is probably not going to be immune from the red mist as their is usually a red card shown throughout each tournament.
+The 2019 Rugby World Cup has seen a record number of players sent-off for foul play.
 But what exactly happens when a player is sent off?
 We take a look below.

-There have been 17 players sent off in Rugby World Cups, with Welsh lock Huw Richards the first when he was dismissed for punching in Wales 1987 semi-final against New Zealand.
+Welsh lock Huw Richards was the first player sent-off when he was dismissed for punching in Wales 1987 semi-final against New Zealand.
 Richards never played Test rugby again.

 James Dalton, the South Africa hooker, was sent off against Canada in 1995 and missed the semi-final and final, and the Canadians Gareth Rees and Rod Snow were also dismissed for their part in a massive brawl in that match in Port Elizabeth.